adexdsamson/InspirationalQuote/README.md

 # Description

 The ultimate companion for a daily boost of motivation and encouragement.
-InspireMe is a beautifully designed mobile app that brings you a world of inspirational quotes at your fingertips, right when you need them most.
+InspirationQuotes is a beautifully designed mobile app that brings you a world of inspirational quotes at your fingertips, right when you need them most.

 # Project Structure
 ```